Anniversary Special in Celebration of Laurus Travel’s 20th Year (1998-2018) in Business!

 Day 1/Thu: Departing for Shanghai

 Your tour begins with transpacific flight from a city of your choice.
+Tour price does not include international airfare but can be provided on request.
 You’ll lose a day upon crossing the International Date Line.

 Day 2/Fri: Arrival in Shanghai